wuegaki/wuegaki.github.io/lab.md

-Edinburgh Meaning Science Lab combines theories and methodologies from cross-linguistic formal semantics and evolutionary linguistics to investigate questions such as: 'How are meanings expressed in natural language?', 'Are there universal patterns in the way meanings are encoded in different languages?', 'If there are such universal patterns, what are the principles that underlie them?'.
+Edinburgh Meaning Science Lab combines theories and methodologies from cross-linguistic formal semantics and evolutionary linguistics to investigate questions such as: 'How are meanings expressed in natural language?', 'Are there universal patterns in the way meanings are encoded in different languages?'; 'What are the principles that underlie such universal patterns (if there are any)?'; 'How are language-internal and language-external factors interact in such principles?'.

 Currently, the lab is running the following two research projects: